Mister Rogers' Neighborhood season 6: Episode 26 (King Friday New Airplane)

-Episode 27
+Episode 27 (King Friday New Airplane)

 Don Williamson shows his remote-control model airplane at Rogers' television house.
 Rogers forgets that the Brown Marionette Company was performing The Three Little Pigs today.
 Fortunately, it will be held again tomorrow.
 An airplane salesman visits the Neighborhood of Make-Believe.
 King Friday purchases a plane and wants Handyman Negri to be the pilot.